imarban/pget/README.md

 $ python client.py <url>
 ```

-Replace <url> for the actual url you want to download
+Replace <url> for the actual url you want to download.
+You will get the file downloaded to the current path.

 ### Usage